needle-tools/needle-engine-support/documentation/networking.md

 # Networking

 Access to core networking functionality can be obtained by using ``this.context.connection`` from a component.
-[The built-in backend server](https://glitch.com/edit/#!/needle-tiny-server) requires users to be connected to a room.
+The built-in backend server requires users to be connected to a room.

 Networking is currently based on [websockets](https://github.com/jjxxs/websocket-ts) and sending either json strings (for infrequent updates) or [flatbuffers](https://google.github.io/flatbuffers/) (for frequent updates).
+Continue reading below for more details:

 ## Using Multiplayer